minervaproject/little-service/README.md

 8. Redeploy from CodePipeline, and it should work.

+### Secrets (Only if you need to update them for the EBS environment)

+1. To acquire: `aws s3 cp s3://service-keys/little-service/ebs_secrets.py server/config/secrets/ebs_secrets.py`.
+2. To update: `aws s3 cp server/config/secrets/ebs_secrets.py s3://service-keys/little-service/ebs_secrets.py`.

+This is automatically pulled in by CodeBuild when building the container.

 ## Teardown from AWS (Costly items only)

 1. Delete the Application from Elastic Beanstalk.